stateful/docs.runme.dev/docs/integrations.md

 ![run hello world in vs code](../static/img/run-hello-world.gif)

-### Sidenote

-So what if you want to have both interactivity _and_ stay within the notebook?

-Unfortunately, making this work with VS Code is a challenge.
-We're working hard, however, to look for a good solution to this limitation.
+> 💡 So what if you want to have both interactivity _and_ stay within the notebook? - Making this work with VS Code is a challenge.
+We are currently working on a solution to this limitation.
 Stay tuned!